michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Michigan Traffic Court Records?

 In Michigan, traffic violations and infractions are handled by the district court of the jurisdiction where the offense occurred.
-As such, it is the responsibility of the district courts to manage and disseminate documented proceedings of traffic court hearings as well as related information.
-As per Michigan state laws, these records may be made available to interested persons upon request.
-However, the information accessible by a requestor will depend on the nature of the case and the authority of the requesting party.
+As such, it is the responsibility of the district courts to manage and disseminate documented proceedings of traffic court hearings and related information.
+As per Michigan state laws, these records may be available to interested persons upon request.
+However, the information accessible by a requester will depend on the nature of the case and the authority of the requesting party.

 Michigan Traffic Violations

-Under Michigan road traffic laws, traffic violations are all crimes and offenses committed by road users, including vehicle operators and pedestrians alike.
+Under Michigan road traffic laws, traffic violations are all crimes and offenses that road users commit, including vehicle operators and pedestrians.
 Traffic violations are classified based on the nature of the violation or the severity of the damage caused.
-Based on the nature of the violation, traffic violations are further classified as moving or non-moving violations.
+Traffic violations are further classified as moving or non-moving violations based on the nature of the violation.
 However, a traffic violation may be considered an infraction or a misdemeanor based on severity.
 In summary, most traffic violation designations are based on where and how the violation occurred and its severity.

 Infractions and Misdemeanors